Winston Churchill was always highly conscious and urgent about time. Britain could not afford to waste any time.

 The British leaders continued to reject the facts about Germany’s accelerating military strength.
 But Churchill kept proclaiming the facts and having his views reinforced by events.

-Churchill said, “I do not mention this to claim demonic powers for myself, but only to remind you of the very long and careful thought I have given to these questions, and that it has sometimes been vindicated by the results.
+Churchill wrote in January 1936, “I do not mention this to claim demonic powers for myself, but only to remind you of the very long and careful thought I have given to these questions, and that it has sometimes been vindicated by the results.